ppy/osu-wiki/wiki/Storyboard_Scripting/Commands/en.md

 -   _ can be a space instead of an underscore.
 -   (event) is a letter/pair of letters, corresponding to one of the commands below.
 -   (easing) indicates if the command should "accelerate".
-See http://easings.net.
+See [Easing Functions Cheat Sheet](http://easings.net).
 Valid values are:
     -   0 - Linear: no easing
     -   1 - Easing Out: the changes happen fast at first, but then slow down toward the end
     -   2 - Easing In: the changes happen slowly at first, but then speed up toward the end